Tausand-dev/AbacusSoftware/README.md

 # AbacusSoftware
-Abacus Software is a suite of tools build to ensure your experience with Tausand's coincidence counters becomes simplified.
+Abacus Software is a suite of tools built to ensure your experience with Tausand's coincidence counters becomes simplified.

 Written in Python3, pyAbacus relies on the following modules: